truenas/middleware/docs/userguide/index.rst

 Multipath hardware adds fault tolerance to a NAS as the data is still available even if one disk I/O path has a failure.

 FreeNAS® automatically detects active/active and active/passive multipath-capable hardware.
 Any multipath-capable devices that are detected will be placed in multipath units with the parent devices hidden.
-The configuration will be displayed in Storage → Volumes → View Multipaths, as seen in the example in
-Figure 8.1k.
-Note that this option will not be displayed in the Storage → Volumes tree on systems that do not contain multipath-capable hardware.
+The configuration will be displayed in :menuselection:`Storage --> Volumes --> View Multipaths`, as seen in the example in Figure 8.1k.
+Note that this option will not be displayed in the :menuselection:`Storage --> Volumes` tree on systems that do not contain multipath-capable hardware.

 **Figure 8.1k: Viewing Multipaths**